poetix/bentham/README.md

 This provision infrastructure, deploys lambda and the content of the frontend target directory  (`./client/dist`).
 The frontend must be build before running deploy.

+When you deploy a Stage for the first time, a CloudFront Distribution got created.
+It may take quite a while to complete (up to 54 mins).

 ### Frontend localhost development